1938 Auckland Rugby League season: Whangarei v North Shore

-Lower grade competitions
+Lower Grades

 Richmond won the Davis Shield for the most championship points in all grades which they had won for several consecutive years, while Otahuhu won the Tracy Inglis trophy for most points in the junior grades.

-It was decided to substitute the Hospital Cup for the fourth grade championship with the Gillett Cup which had been presented to the league by George A. Gillett earlier in the season.
 It was noted by the chairman of the schools’ committee, Mr. A.E.
 Stanley at the end of the season at the final control board meeting that "eight years ago there were seven school teams in Auckland, while in the season just closed there were 41 teams in the three grades".

-In the third grade Richmond and North Shore won their respective sections and then played each other home and away to decide the championship.
-Richmond won 8-2 and then 8–3 to win the title.
-Richmond won the seventh grade knockout competition when they beat City 15–5 in the final.

-Grades were made of the following teams with the winning team in bold: